-1.1 Jury Docket for Criminal Cases
+1.1 Central Jury Docket for Criminal Cases

 Cases are set for jury trial at the discretion of the District Courts.
-All criminal jury trials are set Once a jury trial request is made in a criminal case, the designated Court Administrator/Coordinator will provide a trial date is at the discretion of the District Judge presiding over their court to set a criminal trial on their own docket.
+All criminal jury trials are set through a central docketing system run by a Court Administrator designated by a majority vote of the district judges.
+Once a jury trial request is made in a criminal case, the designated Court Administrator will provide a trial date that allows for the criminal trials to be split between the District Courts as evenly as possible.
+Jury trials in criminal cases will be set without regard to the court in which the case was originally filed.
+It is at the discretion of the District Judge presiding over each court whether to specially set a criminal trial on their own docket.
 Preferential settings are at the sole discretion of the Judge presiding over the District Court wherein the preferential setting is requested.